sayemoid/ael/README.md

 <b>Do something when an event is logged</b>

-An event is published automatically when you log an event using Ael.logEnent(Context,Event) method.
+An event is published automatically when you log an event using Ael.logEvent(Context,Event) method.
 You can subscribe to that event and execute some code.

 ```